 Need a delicious, make-ahead breakfast idea?
-Try these easy Whole30 sausage and egg muffins!
+Try these Whole30 egg muffins!

 They’re so easy to make ahead of time and use throughout your busy week, or enjoy fresh out of the oven.
 Kid/family friendly, they’re also perfect for a brunch buffet.
-You really can customize to suit your taste by adding any other veggies or spices you like!
-(Not surprisingly, my go-to addition is green chile!)
+You can customize to suit your taste by adding any other veggies or spices you like!
+Not surprisingly, my go-to addition is green chile…

 They’re a great fit for your Whole30 ff you use compatible sausage or bacon, such as Teton Waters Ranch 100% Grass Fed Beef Sausage or Applegate or Pedersons No Sugar Added Bacon.
-I’ve used their Andioulle and Polish Sausages and both work well in this recipe.
+I’ve used TWR Andioulle and Polish Sausages and both work well in this recipe.
 Be sure to check out the entire Teton Waters Ranch Whole30 approved line up of dinner sausages, hot dogs, burgers, and more!
 If you’re using bacon pre-cook it in the oven or pan fry and slice into bite sized pieces before adding to the muffins.

 I like using silicone muffin liners or a silicone muffin pan for this recipe for easy clean up.
 Nothing sticks and they wash easily, especially the pan which is dishwasher safe!
 My favorite way to enjoy these muffins is over a bed of lightly dressed spinach or arugula!
 Searching for more breakfast inspiration, watch the video of this recipe!
 And, check out my popular Whole30 Breakfast Casserole and Whole30 Breakfast Bowls as well…

 Easy Whole30 Egg Muffins